britram/quic-base-drafts/draft-ietf-quic-recovery.md

 # Generating Acknowledgements

-QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of ack-eliciting packets.
+QUIC SHOULD delay sending acknowledgements in response to packets, but MUST NOT excessively delay acknowledgements of ack-provoking packets.
 Specifically, implementations MUST attempt to enforce a maximum ack delay to avoid causing the peer spurious timeouts.
 The maximum ack delay is communicated in the `max_ack_delay` transport parameter and the default value is 25ms.

-An acknowledgement SHOULD be sent immediately upon receipt of a second ack-eliciting packet.
-QUIC recovery algorithms do not assume the peer sends an ACK immediately when receiving a second ack-eliciting packet.
+An acknowledgement SHOULD be sent immediately upon receipt of a second ack-provoking packet.
+QUIC recovery algorithms do not assume the peer sends an ACK immediately when receiving a second ack-provoking packet.

 In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet.
 It could send